 A German artist who fused meticulous Northern detail with Italian grandeur, making prints a major art form and spreading his vision across Europe.

-Born in Nuremberg in 1471, Albrecht Dürer was the son of a goldsmith, a training that instilled in him a love for fine, intricate line.
-He broke from the medieval workshop tradition, becoming one of the first artists to consciously craft his own public image through self-portraits that projected a confident, almost aristocratic genius.
-His travels to Italy were transformative; he absorbed the lessons of perspective and human form from artists like Bellini and blended them with the detailed realism of the North.
-Dürer’s true revolution, however, was in printmaking.
-He elevated woodcuts and engravings—series like 'Apocalypse' and 'Knight, Death, and the Devil'—into complex, widely circulated artworks that carried his name and ideas from Lisbon to Krakow.
-By the time he became court artist to Emperor Maximilian I, Dürer had authored theoretical treatises on proportion and fortification, cementing his role not just as a craftsman, but as a learned humanist thinker of the Renaissance.
+Albrecht Dürer elevated woodcuts and engravings into complex, widely circulated artworks that carried his name from Lisbon to Krakow.
+Born in Nuremberg in 1471 to a goldsmith father, he broke from the medieval workshop tradition, becoming one of the first artists to consciously craft his own public image through self-portraits projecting a confident, almost aristocratic genius.
+His travels to Italy were transformative.
+He absorbed the lessons of perspective and human form from artists like Bellini and blended them with the detailed realism of the North.
+Series such as 'Apocalypse' and 'Knight, Death, and the Devil' demonstrated his revolution in printmaking.
+By the time he became court artist to Emperor Maximilian I, Dürer had authored theoretical treatises on proportion and fortification.
+He was not just a craftsman but a learned humanist thinker of the Renaissance.

 The biggest hits of 1471